 What are some ways you’re working to make your digital communications more accessible?
 Let us know in the comments below!

-Libby Champion is the Digital Communications Coordinator for Orlando, Florida.
-Social media is her jam.
-She oversees the city’s social media presence and works to bring a cohesive voice to each platform.
+Libby Champion is Communications Specialist at The Walt Disney Company.
+Previously, she served as the Digital Communications Coordinator for Orlando, Florida, where she oversaw the city’s social media presence and worked to bring a cohesive voice to each platform.
 She is passionate about digital communications strategy and helping residents feel proud and excited to live in the City Beautiful.

 Libby is an Orlando Business Journal “40 Under 40” award winner and a former Disney cast member.
 When she isn’t tweeting or discovering the latest TikTok trend, she enjoys cuddling her pup, dancing and hitting up all the Orlando theme parks with her husband Stephen.
 You can connect with her on Twitter, Instagram or LinkedIn.